mrakgr/Tutorials/theano_install.md

 On my system they are `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5\lib\x64` and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5\include` respectively.

-5) Optionally, you might also want to get OpenBLAS for much better performance on the CPU as well. **UPDATE: Actually, Anaconda comes with Intel's MKL so this part is not necessary, but might be useful to know.
-You might want to make `make` functional on Windows so you can run Linux style makefiles.**
+5) Optionally, you might also want to get OpenBLAS for much better performance on the CPU as well.
+Actually in the recent versions, Anaconda comes with Intel's MKL so this part is not necessary, but might be useful to know.
+As many Linux native programs build using GCC, you might want to make `make` functional on Windows so you can run Linux style makefiles with MingW.

-I am going to describe the hard way of installing it first for educational purposes.
+I am going to describe the hard way of installing OpenBLAS first for educational purposes.

 First we need the `make` tool for the Makefiles.
 Go into your MingWpy bin directory - `C:\Users\UserName\Anaconda2\share\mingwpy\bin` or the like – and find the `mingw32-make.exe` file.
 Copy it to the same directory and rename the copy to `make.exe`.
 Now you should be able to run Linux style makefiles on Windows with MingW.